Mckenon/SVHandles/README.md

 and, animated: https://streamable.com/q1v66

 ## Extendability
 So let's say you had some custom type you use often, that you would like to debug with this as well.
 That's easy, all you need to do is have a class in your project which implements ``ITypeDisplay``.
-For reference, here is how the code looks for drawing a ``Ray`` in ``DrawDebug``.
+For reference, here is how the code looks for drawing a ``Ray`` in ``SVDebug``.
 ```cs
     public class RayDisplay : ITypeDisplay
     {